Bokhtiar/bokhtiar/README.md

-## Hi there, I'm Bokhtiar tushar 👋
+## Hi there, I'm Bokhtiar Toshar, 👋

-### I'm a Student, Learner, Dreamer, and a Developer
+### graduation  from daffodil international university in software engineering department,
+the official experience starts in 2021 January.

 - 🔭 I’m currently working on PHP(Laravel)
 - 🔭 I’m currently working on Laravel with Vuejs